Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Thalassian

 These people of sea elves, with blue skin, often called blue elves, are sailors and travelers as well as excellent traders, seeking to establish contacts to ensure their sustainability.
 Distrustful of other cultures, they collaborate willingly as long as the remuneration is up to par.
 Blue elves live in coastal cities, boat cities sailing on the waves, or underwater domed cities.
 They are excellent swimmers.

+Thalassians are water-oriented elves who feel at home near rivers, lakes, and oceans.
+Known for their agility and adaptability, they are skilled in navigation and swimming, sometimes creating underwater cities through magic.
+Thalassians are also natural traders, using their aquatic skills to establish strong commercial connections.
+Their craftsmanship often involves materials from the sea, like shells and coral, and they are effective negotiators.
+They’re found mainly in coastal areas, occasionally forming communities on the water itself.

 Skills: Survival, Craftsmanship, Spellcrafting, Negotiation, Navigation, Swimming, Persuasion, Defense.
 Strong attributes: ?.